skoolkid/skoolkit/sphinx/source/skool-macros.rst

    32780 JR NZ,32771
    32782 RET

+By default, only beeper activity is captured.
+To capture AY activity instead, set ``ay`` to 1.
+To capture both AY and beeper activity, set both ``ay`` and ``bpr`` to 1.
+By default, the AY registers are sampled at a resolution of 622 T-states (5700Hz), which is usually good enough for capturing AY speech.
+The sampling resolution can be changed by setting the ``ayres`` parameter.
+A higher value such as 70908 (50Hz) is usually good enough for capturing AY music, and may also require less time to produce the WAV file.

 Before executing code in a simulator, the ``#AUDIO`` macro copies the simulator state as it was left by the most recent invocation of either the ``#AUDIO`` or the :ref:`SIM` macro (if any).